Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 1. To receive alarms about transient issues (such as networking blips that can temporarily take a node offline), set **For** to `5m`.

-   When an event triggers an alarm is initially, the alarm's state is `Pending`.
-When the alarm has been triggered for five minutes, its state changes to `Alerting` and Grafana sends notifications.
+   When an event triggers an alarm, the alarm's initial state is `Pending`.
+When the alarm has been triggered for five minutes, its state changes to `Alerting` and Grafana sends out notifications.

 1. To trigger the alarm when any node goes offline for one minute, set the following condition: